EdJoPaTo/telegraf-middleware-console-time/README.md

 # telegraf-middleware-console-time

-> Quick and dirty way to see what's incoming to your Telegraf or grammY Telegram bot while developing
+> Debug your Telegram middlewares

 When testing your bot it's nice to know what's coming in and how long it did take to process this request.